xvrxvr/EventCalendar/README.md

 # EventCalendar
-Event Calendar project
+Event Calendar Project

-This project coinsists of dedicated hardware device (with ESP32 mcu, LCD, fingerprint sensor and bunch of solenoids which used as control lockes for set of small doors)
+This project is a custom hardware device (with an ESP32 microcontroller, an LCD, a fingerprint sensor, and a bunch of solenoids that are used as control locks for a set of small doors)
-Each door closes separated box with some gift.
+Each door closes a separate box with some kind of gift.
-User should solve some challenge to open door.
+The user must solve some kind of puzzle to open the door.

-## Contents of project
+## Project Contents

-Directories content:
+Directory Contents:

-* 3D contains 3D model for panel around LCD
+* 3D contains a 3D model for the panel around the LCD
-* sch - Schema.
-For now PCB version is outdated (some schema modification was done after PCB was provided).
-Also 2 schems exists:
+* sch - Schematic.
+The PCB version is outdated at this point (some schematic changes were made after the PCB was provided).
+There are also 2 schematics:
-  * **ev_cal** - Calendar itself
+  * **ev_cal** - The calendar itself
-  * **vboost** - Voltage boost for solenoids (it pluged in instead of L1)
+  * **vboost** - Voltage boost for the solenoids (it is connected instead of L1)
 * soft - Software.
-3 directory included:
+6 directories included:
-  * expr_quest - Prototype (in Python) for evaluation challenge
+  * expr_quest - Prototype (in Python) for benchmark testing
   * firmware - Firmware (VS Code + IDF plugin)
-  * sg - Sign generator scripts
+  * sg - Character generator scripts
   * tst - Hardware test (VS Code + IDF plugin)
+  * bloader - OTA loader (OTA is also supported in the main software)
+  * ext_logger - External logger client.
+The external logging system is currently under development.
+It allows forwarding all internal UART messages to a remote TCP server.
+This system (with OTA capability) allows creating and debugging new software versions without special software hardware.
-* spice - Spice mode for Voltage booster
+* spice - Spice mode for the voltage amplifier